-As designers, we must be culturally aware of the practices used to work with resilient communities.
+As designers, it is important to be culturally aware of the practices used to work with resilient communities.
 It is essential to co-design with the community and not for them.
-We did not want to come in and change a culture, but rather to offer some of our design skills to improve the way of living.
+The design team did not want to come in and change a culture but instead offer some design skills to support the way of living.
 The approach was first to observe, and then proceed into a process of immersion.
 The design team lived with La Piedra community to understand their challenges and opportunities.
-From there, we gained community trust and conducted research.
-Finally, we were able go into a design process was able to take place towards products and service solutions.
-The experience was a short three weeks, but we were able to work on diverse projects that most importantly supported the youth of La Piedra.
+From there, community trust was developed allowing design research to take place.
+After research practices were initiated, a design process was able to take place towards products and service solutions.
+The experience was a short three weeks primarily supporting the youth of La Piedra.

 Identifying community strengths & collaborative group discussions of research & a possible design response.

 Working alongside community members to provide ownership over design process & tools.